kylehoac/reading-notes/README.md

 # Growth Mindset
 When you are in a growth mindset, it puts you in a headspace where you can push yourself to learn new things, and accept that __*failure is a part of the learning experience*__.
-This mindset is essential for success in every field of work, and allows you to overcome any obstacles that may be in your way.
+This mindset is essential for success in every field of work, and allows you to overcome any obstacle that you may come across.

 ## How do you maintain a growth mindset?
 - Stay positive